mtelvers/bellsunday/index.md

 Please do let us know if you will be taking part so we can add you to our map.
 Use the contact form next to the map at the bottom of this page.

+If you would like to explore and understand the relationship between bell ringing and the church further, a new book from the Guild of Clerical Ringers, The Voice of the Church, offers some reflections on the place of ringing in the church and suggests some ways that ringers and church communities could work together to help, support and encourage each other.
+The book is available to purchase from the Ringing World [Shop](https://www.ringingworld.co.uk/purchase/shop/the-voice-of-the-church.html).

 ## How to be involved

 Here are a few suggestions of how to get involved.
 We'd love to hear what other ideas you have, contact <pro@cccbr.org.uk>